aesthetic point

 NC Weil

-NC Weil (ncweil.com) prefers the elbow room of novels to the restricted arc of short stories.
+NC Weil prefers the elbow room of novels to the restricted arc of short stories.
 Her novels Karmafornia and its sequel Superball are available for purchase (through FoolCourtPress.Net or Amazon.com) and she blogs at http://aestheticpoint.blogspot.com/.
 Her short stories have appeared in the anthology Electric Grace (Paycock Press, 2007) and the online journal ArLiJo.
-Weil is National Website Co-Chair, WNBA Award Chair, and Washington DC Chapter Newsletter editor of the Women's National Book Association (wnba-books.org/wash), a network of women and men devoted to books and literacy celebrating its Centennial in 2017.
+Weil is National Treasurer and a member of the Mid-Atlantic Chapter of the Women's National Book Association (https://www.wnba-midatlantic.org/), a network of women and men devoted to books and literacy celebrating its Centennial in 2017.

 View my complete profile